audreysuit/BAE305-SP25-Lab3/README.md

 | R1        | 3.128V                     | 0V                          |
 | LED1      | 1.875V                     | 0.063V                      |
 | S1        | 0V                         | 0V                          |
 <p align="left"><em> Table 2.2: Component voltage drop measurements of Circuit 1 with an LED directly connected to a switch.
-The voltage drop accross both R1 and LED1 both decrease to about zero when the switch is off since no current is flowing in the circuit. </em></p>
+The voltage drop across both R1 and LED1 decreases to about zero when the switch is off since no current is flowing in the circuit. </em></p>

 ### **Table 2.3: Current Measurements**
 | Component | Current Through (Switch On) | Current Through (Switch Off) |